Softwoods

-Discover a hidden fortune in cultivating clear, wide, long-board cedar wood and learn how growing Western Red Cedar and California Redwood maximizes return on investment.
+Discover the immense value of cultivating clear, wide, long-board cedar wood and explore how growing Western Red Cedar and California Redwood can maximize your return on investment.

 Timber investment consortiums earn over $500 a tree in 30 to 40 years growing cedar clear wood.
 High-density plantings naturally prune branches from the trunk of each tree as it grows in the plantation.
 Trees spaced farther apart will form wood imperfections from branches left to grow on the trunk.
 At harvest, 30 feet cedar sawlogs are cut from the trees, which average 12-inches in diameter.
 Sawlogs are sold as knot-free clear wood, which will fetch top dollar.